x10xchange/examples/README.md

 ## Community-contributed examples / SDKs

 > [!CAUTION]
-> These are not official and are maintained by the community.
+> These are not official and maintained by the community.
 Use at your own risk.
 > Always review the code before running it!

 ### Go